dgroomes/hibernate-playground/basic/README.md

 ## Description

-This project defines a Java program that connects to a local SQLite database using Hibernate.
+This project defines a Java program that connects to an embedded H2 database using Hibernate.

 ## Instructions

 Follow these instructions to run the demo:

-1. Initialize a SQLite db with the schema and sample data:
+1. Use Java 17
+2. Run the program:
    * ```shell
-     sqlite3 observations.db < schema/1-observations-schema.sql
-     sqlite3 observations.db < schema/2-observations-data.sql
-     ```
-3. Use Java 17
-4. Run the program:
-   * ```shell
      ./gradlew run
      ```
    * Altogether, it should look like this:
      ```text
      $ ./gradlew run

      > Task :run
-     21:33:59 [main] WARN org.hibernate.orm.connections.pooling - HHH10001002: Using built-in connection pool (not intended for production use)
+     13:11:08 [main] WARN org.hibernate.orm.connections.pooling - HHH10001002: Using built-in connection pool (not intended for production use)
-     21:33:59 [main] INFO SQL dialect - HHH000400: Using dialect: org.hibernate.community.dialect.SQLiteDialect
+     13:11:09 [main] INFO SQL dialect - HHH000400: Using dialect: org.hibernate.dialect.H2Dialect
-     21:34:00 [main] INFO dgroomes.App - [Query using HQL] Found results...
+     13:11:10 [main] INFO dgroomes.App - [Query using HQL] Found results...
-     21:34:00 [main] INFO dgroomes.App - Observation (1): The sky is blue
+     13:11:10 [main] INFO dgroomes.App - Observation (1): The sky is blue
-     21:34:00 [main] INFO dgroomes.App - Observation (2): The speed of light can circle the earth 7 times in a second
-     21:34:00 [main] INFO dgroomes.App -
+     13:11:10 [main] INFO dgroomes.App - Observation (2): The speed of light can circle the earth 7 times in a second 13:11:10 [main] INFO dgroomes.App -
      ```

 ## Notes

-To exercise the Hibernate framework, we need a database.
-This project uses a SQLite database.
-Unfortunately, this creates a wrinkle because the Hibernate does not have first-class support for SQLite.
-Thankfully though, the Hibernate project is generous enough to carve out a special `hibernate-community-dialects` project where dialects for database like SQLite exist.
-Read more about Hibernate's support for community dialects [here](https://github.com/hibernate/hibernate-orm/blob/main/dialects.adoc#community-dialects).

 At first glance (about 30 minutes into it), Hibernate is looking pretty good to me.
-At least, the project appears highly active, the docs are extensive and more navigable than I remember, the website makes it clear what the different top-level
+At least, the project appears highly
+active, the docs are extensive and more navigable than I remember, the website makes it clear what the different top-level